-A drug cocktail comprising metformin and syrosingopine was shown in the new study to be potentially useful for killing off cancer cells.
+A drug cocktail comprising metformin and syrosingopine was shown to be potentially useful for killing off cancer cells.

-The investigation, which was apparently aimed at advancing earlier findings, is a result of collaboration between Biozentrum and Basilea Pharmaceutica International Ltd.
+The investigation is a result of a collaboration between Biozentrum and Basilea Pharmaceutica International Ltd.

 Metformin as a potential cancer treatment

 This was not the first study to hint at the potential of metformin for dealing with cancer cells.
-The popular type 2 diabetes medication had been shown in earlier research as being possibly useful for battling tumors in the body.
+The popular type 2 diabetes medication had been shown in earlier research as being possibly useful for battling cancer.

 Cancer is just one of several conditions that scientists have observed this drug may help with.
 It is also thought capable of boosting fertility, regulating menstrual cycles and enhancing longevity.

-Researchers at University of Basel’s Biozentrum had found in a previous study that metformin can kill cancer cells when combined with a medication for treating blood pressure issues.
+Researchers at the University of Basel’s Biozentrum had found in a previous study that metformin can kill cancer cells when combined with a medication used for the treatment of blood pressure.

-The study published recently aimed to find out how this was possible – the mechanism behind the observed effect.
+The study published recently aimed to find out how this is possible.

 Starving cancer cells

-They found that these medications combined to deprive cancer cells of needed energy, causing them to die.
-The drugs inhibited the regeneration of NAD+, a molecule cancer cells depend on for constant supply of energy they need to grow and multiply rapidly.
+They found out that these medications inhibited the regeneration of NAD+, on which cancer cells depend on for the constant supply of energy to grow and multiply rapidly.